home-assistant/home-assistant.io/source/_integrations/pinecil.markdown

   - sensor
 ---

 The **Pinecil** {% term integration %} seamlessly connects Home Assistant to Pinecil V2 soldering irons, allowing for remote monitoring and control.
-This integration provides real-time updates on temperature, power and various other settings and diagnostical information.
+This integration provides real-time updates on temperature, power, and various other settings and diagnostic information.

 {% include integrations/config_flow.md %}